UBC-MDS/prairielearn-migration-autotest/README.md

 1. Write the code in the solution file
 2. Make sure this file can be run
    - Import any libraries
-   - Make sure any supplemantary files exist (i.e. data files that are read)
+   - Make sure any supplementary files exist (i.e. data files that are read)
    - Store the solution in a variable
 3. Use `# SOLUTION` to indicate the solution.
-All lines before this `# SOLUTION` tag will be added in students' submission files, so we can import libraries or read data before the tag.
+All lines before this `# SOLUTION` tag will be added in students' submission files, so we can import libraries or read data
+   - Make sure it is clear in the question text which packages are loaded, for example, `Assume the <code>tidyverse</code> library has already been loaded.`
+   - You can disable some of the function, for example, `max <- function(){NULL}`
 4. Append one of the following to the solution file to tell PrairieLearn what to autograde
    - `# AUTOTEST <variable_name>` or `# AUTOTEST <function_name(value)>`
 5. If needed, we can define additional variable by